Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: Introduction

 This setup already encompasses entire worlds within modern enumerative geometry, particularly Donaldson-type theories; see \cite{Mochizuki2009, Maulik2006, Cao2022} for a sample.
 Notably, however, it excludes Gromov--Witten theory, whose underlying category of stable maps is not abelian.

-For a class $\alpha$, some or even all (weak) stability conditions $\tau$ may have strictly semistable objects, i.e. $\fM^\st_\alpha(\tau') \subsetneq \fM^{\sst}_\alpha(\tau')$.
-In a continuous family of (weak) stability conditions, when the $\tau$ with strictly semistables form codimension-$1$ {\it walls}, virtual classes are defined and locally constant away from walls but may change upon crossing a wall.
+Wall-crossing studies relationships between the classes \eqref{eq:chow-invariants} for different $\tau$; the name comes from the simple case where the space of all stability conditions is separated by codimension-$1$ {\it walls} into chambers in which the stable=semistable locus and its virtual class are constant.
 Many interesting correspondences between different enumerative setups, e.g. DT/PT \cite{Toda2010}, can be viewed as wall-crossing formulae.
-To study general wall-crossings, in \cite{Joyce2021} Joyce constructs classes
+To study wall-crossing, Joyce \cite{Joyce2021} constructs classes

-for {\it all} $\alpha$ and $\tau$ inductively using auxiliary categories of pairs in the style of Joyce--Song \cite{Joyce2012}.
-There are then universal, though somehat unwieldy, formulae describing their behavior under variation of $\tau$, involving a Lie bracket on the homology group.
+for {\it all} $\alpha$ and $\tau$ inductively, using auxiliary categories $\tilde{\cat{A}}^{\Fr}$ of pairs in the style of Joyce--Song \cite{Joyce2012}.
+These classes agree with \eqref{eq:chow-invariants} whenever comparable.
+There are then universal, though somehat unwieldy, formulae describing their behavior under variation of $\tau$, involving a vertex algebra and a Lie algebra structure on the homology groups of $\fM$ and $\fM^\pl$ respectively.

 Importantly, the {\it homology} groups where these classes live have very different functoriality properties than, say, Chow groups.
 While Borel--Moore-type homology theories have only proper pushforwards and flat pullbacks, Joyce's construction crucially relies on the arbitrary pushforwards present in homology.